USPS/api-examples/README.md

 ﻿# USPS API
 The USPS Developer Portal is for software developers who would like to integrate Postal Service functionality into their ecommerce, shipping, or logistics systems.
 Access and use USPS tools and resources conveniently within your site or application.
 You have the ability to try out the APIs in our Test environment.

-## Getting Started in Test Environment
+## Getting Started
-To use the USPS APIs in the Test Environment you must be a registered user.
+To use the USPS APIs in Production and the Test Environment you must be a registered user.
-1. Apply for a free USPS.com account.
-2. Access the [USPS Test (CAT) Business Customer Gateway](https://gateway-cat.usps.com/eAdmin/view/signin) and follow the prompts to create a USPS.com business account.
-3. Using your USPS account, access the [USPS Test (CAT) Developer Portal](https://developers-cat.usps.com) by clicking the Sign Up / Login link.
-4. Registering your application and retrieve your consumer key and consumer secret from the credential section.
-5. Additionally you will need to have a Customer ID (CRID) and Mailer ID (MID)

-## Getting Started in Production
-To use the USPS APIs you must be a registered user.
 1. Apply for a free USPS.com account.
 2. Access the [Business Customer Gateway](https://gateway.usps.com/eAdmin/view/signin) and follow the prompts to create a USPS.com business account.
 3. Using your USPS account, access the [USPS Developer Portal](https://developers.usps.com) by clicking the Sign Up / Login link.